allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - OAuthBuilder - A builder for building instance of OAuth and OAuth authorization URL.
  - Scope - Provides access to certain resources of a user account.

-## Exception
- - HigherHierarchyException - When the identity tries to modify a member or role higher than it's hierarchy, this exception is fired.
- - PermissionException - When the identity request an action that it does not have permission to do so, a PermissionException is thrown.
- - RateLimitException - An exception for gateway rate limits.
- - ErrorResponseException - An exception for Json Error Responses.
- - HttpErrorException - An exception for Http Error Codes.
- - ScopeException - When the identity try to access a resource outside of its scopes.

 ## Utility
  - Cache - Cache objects into a customized list.
  - Seekable - Multi-threaded future.